Top of the page

 If you have been diagnosed with ME/CFS, pay attention to any new symptoms and report them to your doctor.
 Although ME/CFS can cause a variety of symptoms, new symptoms could be caused by another illness or medical condition that may need to be evaluated and treated.

-Since there is not yet a cure for ME/CFS, the key to living with ME/CFS is treating your symptoms.
+Since there is not yet a cure for ME/CFS, the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.

 Start by listing your worst symptoms—the ones that make it hardest to get through the day.
 With your doctor, focus first on treating those symptoms.
 Decide whether a specialist might be helpful for any of them.